Victoria-Borovik/frontend-project-12/README.md

 # Chat
--	instant messaging service.
+instant messaging service.
-It allows users to create channels and exchange messages withing the channels.
+It allows users to create channels and exchange messages within the channels.

 [Click to see how it works](https://chat-app-07ev.onrender.com)